fmccarthy/class_DMDR/README.md

 Compiling CLASS_DMDR and getting started
 -----------------------------------

-Clone this repository from the terminal and then do:
+To install the C code, clone this repository from the terminal and then do:

     cd class_DMDR
     make clean
-    make class
+    make

 To avoid conflicts with other builds of CLASS, it is recommended you do the above in a new virtual environment.
 Note that you will need to have gsl installed and in your path.